CraftRigs

 The Honest Take on 12GB in 2026

 The RTX 5070 is the new $549 entry point for serious local AI — and it's genuinely good.
-But before you buy it thinking you'll run 70B models like you see on YouTube, let's be clear: 12GB cannot fit Llama 3.1 70B Q4_K_M on-GPU without offloading most of the model to system RAM, which tanks performance.
+But before you buy it thinking you'll run 70B models like you see on YouTube, let's be clear: 12GB cannot fit Llama 3.3 70B Q4_K_M (42.5 GB) on-GPU — the model is 3.5× the GPU's VRAM.
 This isn't a limitation of the 5070 specifically — it's how quantization and model sizes work.
 The 70B hype is oversold.

-What the RTX 5070 actually does well: runs 13B models blazingly fast (90+ tok/s), handles 27B models comfortably (45+ tok/s), and costs $50 less than older-gen midrange options while being noticeably faster.
+What the RTX 5070 actually does well: runs 8B models blazingly fast (~90–100 tok/s based on 672 GB/s bandwidth), handles 14B models comfortably (~45–55 tok/s), and costs $200 less than older-gen midrange options while delivering meaningfully faster inference.
 If that's your use case, stop reading.
 Buy it.

 If you came here because TikTok made 70B inference look easy on 12GB, this review explains what's actually possible and where the real value sits.